FranciscoLLopez/PFM-Master-UTAD-FL/README.md

 ## Building
 Everything is built on a MV Cloudera
-This project are using maven and scala.
+This project is using maven and scala.
 For the last cases we need Kafka.
 Dependecies with other project named Kafka-UTAD. :)

 ## Samples